+The increasing requirements and costs associated with more stringent payment technology, processes and training mean that many contact centres are choosing to use a third-party to handle card payments, rather than remove the payment option entirely.
 39% of this year's respondents use third-party cloud-based payment solutions.
-Using a hosted or cloud-based solution to intercept card data at the network level means that no cardholder data is passed into the contact centre environment, whether infrastructure, agents or storage.
-As such, this can be seen to de-scope the entire contact centre from PCI compliance.
-Like any cloud or hosted solution, it relies heavily upon the security processes and operational effectiveness of the service provider, although the PCI DSS attestation of compliance and external audits, along with regular penetration testing may well show superior levels of security over what is present in-house.
-Some cloud-based solutions may require greater levels of integration or configuration than their on-site equivalents, but most seem to be engineered in such a way as to minimise changes to the contact centre systems, processes or agent activities.
+Using a cloud-based solution to intercept card data at the network level means that no cardholder data is passed into the contact centre environment, whether infrastructure, agents or storage.

+As such, this de-scopes the entire contact centre from PCI compliance.
+Like any cloud-based solution, it relies heavily upon the security processes and operational effectiveness of the service provider, although the PCI DSS attestation of compliance and external audits, along with regular penetration testing may well show superior levels of security over what is present in-house.
+Some cloud-based solutions may require greater levels of integration or configuration than their on-site equivalents, but are engineered so as to minimise changes to the contact centre systems, processes or agent activities.
+This option has become significantly more popular with businesses which wish to take card payments but not have to invest in technology or manage the processes that ensure PCI compliance.